 Rural health providers often encounter situations requiring versatility and flexibility.
 Many rural areas lack adequate facilities and specialized medical services often found in urban areas.
 As such, RHPs are called on to become jacks-of-all-trades—carrying out medical procedures usually performed by dedicated medical staff.
 Rural health providers play a vital role in the rural community because they take on the services a larger hospital would normally perform.
 To recite the statistic by the NRHA, “Only about ten percent of physicians practice in rural America despite the fact that nearly one-fourth of the population lives in these areas.”
-Rural health providers should be able to rewarded for their services just as a hospital would.
+Rural health providers should be able to reward for their services just as a hospital would.

 This is where UB-04s come into the picture.

-UB-04 (CMS-1450) is a claims form that institutional providers (hospitals) submit as a reimbursement claim for medical expenses.
+UB-04 (CMS-1450) is a claim form that institutional providers (hospitals) submit as a reimbursement claim for medical expenses.
 Non-institutional providers such as family doctors or specialists fill out the CMS-1500 form for the same purpose.

 How does this affect RHPs?

 Because RHPs perform the institutional services that hospitals normally do, they may file for reimbursement claims as a hospital.
 This gives RHPs the same financial incentives hospitals do, greater incentives that non-institutional providers.
-RHPs play a huge role in taking care of rural communities, and UB-04s help them benefit for their services.
+RHPs play a huge role in taking care of rural communities, and UB-04s help them benefit from their services.

 PrognoCIS’ UB-04 Capabilities

 PrognoCIS understands role rural health providers play in their communities.
 Our EHR is customized to handle the needs of RHPs looking to file insurance claims UB-04s or any other classifications in between.
-Here we show how to file an Encounter as Institutional, Professional and Institutional, or Rural Health Type.
+Here we show how to file an Encounter as Institutional, Professional, and Institutional, or Rural Health Type.